Builditluc/wiki-tui/docs/contributing/develop-code.md

 * check compilation with `cargo build`
 * format your code with `cargo fmt`
-* clippy check your code with `cargo clippy` and fix any warnings
+* Clippy check your code with `cargo clippy` and fix any warnings

 Every commit should only contain relatively independent change (that is, multiple types of modifications are not allowed to be submitted in one commit)